zopefoundation/fanstatic/doc/configuration.rst

 *once*.
 The cache will serve them after that.

 But what if you change a resource?
 Won't users now get the wrong, old versions of the changed resource?
-No: with hashing enabled, when you change a resource, a *new* URL to that resource will be automatically generated.
+No: with versioning enabled, when you change a resource, a *new* URL to that resource will be automatically generated.
 You never will have to instruct users of your web application to do a "shift-reload" to force all resources to reload --